EloiStree/GodotEveryDay/README.md

 ## To do next
 - List all the reserved keyword of GDScript in the https://github.com/EloiStree/HelloGodotCode
 - Make a parsing list of all the topic I use to teach in Unity3D / C# to fill with Godot alternative.
+- Make a package to generate color font telemetry of game with by default time, position and rotation of the Node3D.

+## To check for tournament purpose
+- Check if Golden Eye 007 can run on Pi
+- Check if World of Warcraft Classic can run on Pi 5 (correctly)